joeygroves/simple-py-hangman/README.md

 2. Player 2, a human user aims a guessing the word selected by Player 1 by guessing its characters.
 They are given a certain number of guesses at the beginning.

 3. Player 2 inputs their guess and Player 1 either:
-  3a. reveals the letter if it exists in the secret word 3b. updates the number of guesses remaining
+  <br>a. reveals the letter if it exists in the secret word
+  <br>b. updates the number of guesses remaining

 4. The game ends when either the user guesses the secret word, or the user runs out of guesses.